Last Updated on January 6th, 2020

 Lactoferrin’s job of getting rid of excess iron is absolutely crucial to regulating your iron levels and preserving the health of your organs and natural functions.
 Without it, your body will suffer from an imbalance that could actually kill you.

-Since lactoferrin gets rid of the very thing that feeds the pathogens in your body, iron, it’s safe to say that lactoferrin helps to starve out the pathogenic bacteria that causes acne, known as p. acnes.
+Since lactoferrin gets rid of iron, the very thing that feeds the pathogens in your body, it’s safe to say that lactoferrin helps to starve out the pathogenic bacteria that cause acne, known as p. acnes.
 This alone is a huge win for your skin, but p. acnes isn’t the only thing responsible for acne, and lactoferrin actually poses other benefits to the skin that are huge for healing your acne-prone skin.

 As mentioned earlier, lactoferrin has antioxidant properties that fight off free radicals in the blood.
 Free radicals can cause oxidative stress that is considered to be one of the main driving factors behind acne-prone skin.

-It also has anti-inflammatory properties that helps to prevent skin inflammation.
-Lactoferrin also helps with wound healing.
-It stimulates the connective tissue (fibroblasts) in the skin and epidermal cells (keratinocytes) to regenerate your skin cells, and helps the synthesis of complex proteins, ultimately healing acne lesions.
+It also has anti-inflammatory properties that help to prevent skin inflammation, plus it can help with wound healing.
+It stimulates the connective tissue (fibroblasts) in the skin and epidermal cells (keratinocytes) to regenerate your skin cells and helps the synthesis of complex proteins, ultimately healing acne lesions.
 Speaking of wound healing, excess iron in the body has been proven to inhibit wound healing.
 By removing this excess, lactoferrin gives your skin a fair chance to recover.